Komelaws/alx-system_engineering-devops/0x01-shell_permissions/README.md

-all the groups the current user is part of
+change the owner of the file to betty